 The bishops and congregational leaders established the National Office for Professional Standards (NOPS) to oversee the response to complaints of abuse.
 Virginia Noonan is the Director of the National Office for Professional Standards.
 The role of the National Office for Professional Standards includes oversight of all complaints from the time the complaint is made.
 If a review of the process is later requested this will be carried out by an independent person, not the National Office for Professional Standards.

 The National Office for Professional Standards oversees the Safeguarding programme in each of the dioceses.
 This programme raises awareness of abuse, and identifies ways in which people can actively work together to create a safe environment in our Church communities.
-More information can be found at https://www.wn.catholic.org.nz/towards-a-culture-of-safeguarding/.
+More information can be found in the Safeguarding section of this website.

-If you or someone you know has been abused by a Catholic priest or member of a religious congregation, we urge you to seek counselling and healing.
-You do not have to report the abuse to the Church, but if you do we will take what you say seriously – even if you prefer to remain anonymous, and even if the abuse happened many years ago.
+If you or someone you know has been abused by a Catholic priest, member of a religious congregation or lay person working for or volunteering for the Church, we strongly encourage you to report the abuse.
+We will take what you say seriously – even if you prefer to remain anonymous, and even if the abuse happened many years ago.